Gakkykun/IWA-RWQM-package/README.md

 1. Clone this repository
 2. Run `conda conda env create -f environmnet.yml`
 3. Run `conda activate iwa-simulation`
+4. Install an additional library called "SciencePlots" developed by John D. Garrett (see more details at https://github.com/garrettj403/SciencePlots), running `pip install git+https://github.com/garrettj403/SciencePlots` Please make sure that you installed Latex in advance, otherwise you will get an error.
+Alternatively, you can comment out code related to this library.

 ## Building a Fortran program and display results
 ### Compare observed and modeled flow velocties